logo

 Coverage waiting period

 The MSP has a coverage waiting period of 3 months.
 MSP coverage is backdated to the first day of the month you arrive in Canada, plus two additional months for a total of three months of coverage.
-To address this waiting period, VCC offers the option to purchase private medical insurance from David Cummings Insurance Services (DCIS).
+To address this waiting period, VCC enrols new international students in the mandatory private medical insurance plan from guard.me.

 Example of MSP coverage for a student arriving in the Fall term: